spxbhuhb/zakadabar-stack/core/doc/misc/ProjectStatus.md

 Project status is **alpha**.

-This means that some migration steps may be needed between releases.
+Some migration steps may be needed between releases.
 We will try really hard to keep these to minimum and give you a clear upgrade path or an upgrade script.

 Our goal is to move out of alpha status by end of August 2021.